veggiemonk/awesome-docker/README.md

 -   [Captain](https://github.com/harbur/captain) - Convert your Git workflow to Docker containers ready for Continuous Delivery by [@harbur](https://github.com/harbur).
 -   [Cyclone](https://github.com/caicloud/cyclone) - Powerful workflow engine and end-to-end pipeline solutions implemented with native Kubernetes resources by [@caicloud](https://github.com/caicloud).
 -   [Depot :heavy_dollar_sign:](https://depot.dev) - Build Docker images fast, in the cloud.
 Blazing fast compute, automatic intelligent caching, and zero configuration.
 [Done in seconds](https://depot.dev/#benchmarks).
--   [Diun](https://github.com/crazy-max/diun) - Receive notifications when an image or repository is updated on a Docker registry by [@crazy-max](crazy-max).
+-   [Diun](https://github.com/crazy-max/diun) - Receive notifications when an image or repository is updated on a Docker registry by [@crazy-max].
 -   [Docker plugin for Jenkins](https://github.com/jenkinsci/docker-plugin/) - The aim of the docker plugin is to be able to use a docker host to dynamically provision a slave, run a single build, then tear-down that slave.
 -   [Dockupdater](https://github.com/dockupdater/dockupdater) - Automatically keep your docker services and your docker containers up-to-date
 -   [Drone](https://github.com/drone/drone) - Continuous integration server built on Docker and configured using YAML files.